 Public Speaking For Authors

 Public speaking can greatly increase your reach as an author.
-For introverted writers, this can be a huge challenge, however, it’s worth the effort to manage or overcome this fear.
+For introverted writers, this can be a huge challenge, however, it’s worth the effort to overcome this fear.
 There are ways to do this.
-For example, Toastmasters Clubs offer a non-threatening environment for you to practice speaking skills.
+For example, Toastmasters Clubs offer a non-threatening environment to practice speaking skills.
 Additionally, there are also many online resources as well as books and podcasts such as How to Own the Room.

 Email marketing for Authors